BenCaiello/PalmettoBUG/docs/source/FAQ.rst

 For now this section will be short / just be my best guesses for common problems.

-    1).
-I made a panel file already outside of PalmettoBUG -- do I have to create it inside PalmettoBUg again?
+    *1).
+I made a panel file already outside of PalmettoBUG -- do I have to create it inside PalmettoBUG again?*

         -- No you can use panel / analysis_panel / metadata files that were created outside PalmettoBUG, they just need to match the formatting of PalmettoBUG!
         This includes a few factors: 1). these files should be .csv files (comma separated -- no alternate delimiters!)
 2).
 They must have the same column names